 Prior to this offering, there has been no public market for our securities.
 Consequently, the initial public offering price for the units was determined by negotiations between us and the representatives.
 Among the factors considered in determining initial public offering price were the history and prospects of companies whose principal business is the acquisition of other companies, prior offerings of those companies, our management, our capital structure, and currently prevailing general conditions in equity securities markets, including current market valuations of publicly traded companies considered comparable to our company.
-We cannot assure you, however, that the price at which the units, Class A common stock or warrants will sell in the public market in our units, Class A common stock or warrants will sell our units, Class A common stock or warrants will develop and continue after this offering.
+We cannot assure you, however, that the price at which the units, Class A common stock or warrants will sell in the public market after this offering will not be lower than the initial public offering price or that an active trading market in our units, Class A common stock or warrants will develop and continue after this offering.